TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ## Analysis

-The Central Computer, implemented on a Raspberry Pi 5, serves as the central node of the drone detection and monitoring system developed for Tennessee Tech Campus Police.
-Based on the detailed design specifications, the system achieves all outlined objectives while adhering to constraints regarding size, cost, power, data security, and performance.
-This analysis articulates how the current design meets those expectations and successfully delivers its intended function.
+The Central Computer, built on a Raspberry Pi 5, is the core of TTU Campus Police’s drone detection system.
+It meets all design goals and constraints—size, cost, power, security, and performance—while enabling real-time drone monitoring and future scalability.

 ### Core Functionality and Role
 At its foundation, the Central Computer is responsible for: